Pierre-Emmanuel41/communication/README.md

 client = Communication.createTcpClient(clientConfig);
 ```

-Two methods exist to create a TCP server, depending if you want to use default parameters values for the client configuration or not.
+Two methods exist to create a TCP server, depending if you want to use default parameter values for the server configuration or not.

 ```java
 // Using default parameter values